top of page

 Not ready to join the program but curious about the steps to start your freelance or online business?
 I got you!

-Use this free checklist to get started!
+Use this **free checklist** to get started!
 Whether you are at the beginning of your entrepreneurial path or considering leaping, I hope my insights will help you reach your goals calmly and clearly.
+Simply click the link to sign up and then download!

 Kirstin Brenders sharing a free checklist to help women start their online business.